 Cine Gear 2025 / Vol.02

-Fast forward another 10 years and it’s now 2025.
-Having gained experience using Steadicam in various locations, I decided to set foot on Los Angeles soil for the first time when I heard that the long-awaited new Steadicam would be exhibited at the Cine Gear LA Expo.
-In this article, I will introduce the exhibition held at Universal Studios for two days from June 7th to 8th, 2025 from the perspective of a Steadicam operator.
+Another 10 years have passed since then, and it is now 2025.
+Now that I have gained experience using Steadicam in various locations, I decided to head on Los Angeles for the first time when I heard that a long-awaited new Steadicam would be exhibited at Cine Gear LA Expo.
+In this article, I will introduce the exhibition held at Universal Studios for two days from June 7th to 8th from the perspective of a Steadicam operator.

 Tiffen releases new Volt system!

-The Cine Gear LA Expo venue is an open set area about a 15-minute walk from Gate 4 where the reception is located.
-I headed to the booth of Tiffen, a company that manufactures Steadicam brand stabilizers, located near the center of the venue.
-The product that caught my eye was the VOLT 3, a 3-axis control type VOLT system whose prototype was released at last year’s Cine Gear LA.
+The venue of Cine Gear LA Expo was Universal Studios – Hollywood New York Back Lot about a 15-minute walk from Gate 4 where the reception is located.
+I headed to the booth of Tiffen, the manufacturer of Steadicam brand stabilizers, located near the center of the venue.
+The focus was on the VOLT 3, a 3-axis controlled VOLT system whose prototype was released at last year’s Cine Gear LA.

-Last year, Tiffen announced the Steadicam AXIS, an update to the Aero-30 rig that is equipped with a 3-axis Volt system.
-While the AXIS comes with a built-in 3-axis Volt system, the newly announced “VOLT3” system has a 3-axis control box attached to the side of the Steadicam M2 top stage, and a newly designed Volt gimbal with added motor control in the Pan direction is mounted on the post, which is its main feature.
+Last year, Tiffen announced the Steadicam AXIS, which was equipped with a 3-axis controlled Volt system on an updated Steadicam Aero-30 rig.
+While AXIS comes with a built-in 3-axis Volt system, the newly announced VOLT3 system has a 3-axis control pot box attached to the side of the Steadicam M2 top stage, and a newly designed Volt gimbal with added motor control in the pan direction is mounted on the post.

-According to Tyson Galland, a Steadicam operator who was also involved in the development team for the VOLT3 system, the ability to electronically control the pan direction on a large rig like the M2 has made it possible to stably operate the previously difficult Don Juan (where the camera faces backward in the direction the operator is moving), as well as long high mode and long low mode using a three-section post.
+According to Tyson Galland (video below), a Steadicam operator who was also involved in the development team of the VOLT3 system, the electronic control in the pan direction on a large rig like the M2 makes it possible to operate Don-Juan (where the camera faces backwards in the direction of the operator’s movement), which was previously difficult to operate, as well as long-high mode and long-low mode with a 3-section post, with stability.

-There are almost no differences from AXIS, but you can set three Volt presets in advance (AXIS has two), and you can switch the control level with one touch depending on the situation during operation.
-The price is US$10,995 for early orders until June 30th, and the standard price will rise to US$12,995 after that.
+VOLT3 is almost the same as the AXIS Volt system.
+But there are three Volt presets that can be set in advance.
+This control can be switched with one touch depending on the situation during operation.
+The price is US$10,995 for early orders by June 30, and the standard price will rise to US$12,995 after that.

-In May of this year, the development team of the Steadicam Volt system won the 2025 Academy Scientific and Technical Award.
-We had the opportunity to talk to Steve Wagner (right) and Robert Orf (center), the two key engineers of that team, about the development of the system.
+In May of this year, the development team of the Steadicam Volt system won the 2025 Scientific & Engineering Award.
+I had taken an interview to Steve Wagner (pictured right) and Robert Orf (pictured center), the core engineers of that team, about the development.

-The difficulty in creating the VOLT system was to miniaturize the equipment while preventing electrical interference between the digital level with an added acceleration sensor and the mechanical device that controls the rig based on that.
-Steadicam developers Garrett Brown and Jerry Holway supervised the system, and they said that it was difficult to express the same inertial force (the weight you feel when swinging something heavy or long) as a normal Steadicam.
-The basis is still a normal Steadicam.
-This is said to be the biggest difference from other electronic gimbal systems.
+The difficulty in creating the VOLT system was to miniaturize the device while preventing electrical interference between the digital level with an acceleration gyro sensor and the mechanical equipment that controls the rig based on that.
+Steadicam inventors Garrett Brown and Jerry Holway supervised the development, and they said that it was difficult to express the same inertial force (the weight felt when swinging a heavy or long camera rig) as a normal Steadicam.
+The basis is that it is a normal Steadicam.
+This is a big difference from other electronic gimbal systems.

 GPI PRO stabilizer also updated

-GPI PRO SYSTEMS, a stabilizer system with the same mechanism as Steadicam that is loved by many operators, also updated their equipment.
-The power connector area on the top stage was updated overall to meet current needs, and a 24V battery plate was added to the power junk box that is attached to the bottom of the post.
+GPI PRO SYSTEMS, which is also a stabilizer system with the same mechanism as Steadicam and is loved by many operators, has also updated its equipment.
+The power connector area of the top stage has been updated overall to meet current needs, and a 24V battery plate has been added to the power junk box that is attached to the bottom of the post.
+(Video below)

-The newly developed monitor yoke can be mounted on the post or parallel to the battery plate, and the junk box also features a highly visible digital level for added convenience.
+The newly developed monitor yoke can now be attached to the post or in a position parallel to the battery plate.
+In addition, the junk box is equipped with a highly visible digital level, making it even more convenient.

 Super lightweight!
 Stabilizer arm made of rubber bands

 Several Steadicam operators from Japan also came to Cine Gear LA.
-Among them, Yoshinobu Nagamori of SOG (Steadicam Operators Guild), Kenichi Oshino of SOG who lives in New York, and Hironori Sekimoto of NHK Technologies (pictured right) were interested in a lightweight stabilizer arm that supports the weight of the rig with rubber bands instead of springs.
+Among them, Yoshinobu Nagamori of SOG (Steadicam Operators Guild), Kenichi Oshino of SOG who lives in New York, and Hironori Sekimoto of NHK Technologies, Inc. (pictured left) were interested in a lightweight stabilizer arm that supports the weight of the rig with rubber bands instead of springs.

-The APOLLO arm provided by Germany’s ROCKET STABILIZER was jointly developed with ARRI and uses two types of rubber bands to adjust the tension, with a maximum load capacity of 77 pounds (35 kg).
-According to Mr. Nagamori, compared to conventional arms that use springs, “it allows for very seamless up and down movement.”
+The APOLLO arm was developed by ROCKET STABILIZER in Germany and uses two types of rubber bands to adjust the tension, with a maximum payload capacity of 77 pounds (35 kg).
+Mr. Nagamori mentioned above, commented that compared to conventional arms that use springs, “it allows for very seamless booming up and down movement.
+Now this arm is officially collaborating with ARRI and is provided as their new arm for the TRINITY 2 and the ARTEMIS 2.

-There was also a demonstration of the NB Arm from NB Stabilizer, which also uses rubber bands, combined with the Rock-a-bye rotating rig.
+There was also a demo of the NBStabilizer NB Arm, which also uses rubber bands, combined with the rotating rigRock-a-bye.

-When I operated it myself, I could see that the light arm significantly reduced the burden on the operator.
+I operated it myself and realized that the lightweight of the arm significantly reduces the exhausted on the operator.

-The APOLLO arm mentioned above was only 2.89kg when I measured it on site!
-The NB arm was 3.6kg.
-For reference, the TIFFEN G70x2 arm, which has a similar load capacity, weighs 5.9kg, and even the lightest Steadicam arm I used on site, the Pilot arm (load capacity 6kg), weighed 2.4kg.
-The weight reduction of the arm alone significantly reduces the physical burden on the operator, so it goes without saying that the operator can concentrate on the camera’s composition and movement.
+The above mentioned APOLLO arm was a mere 2.89kg when I measured it on-site.
+NB Arm was 3.6kg.
+For reference, the Tiffen G70x2 arm (load capacity 31kg), which has a similar load capacity, weighs 5.9kg, and even the lightest Steadicam arm I used on-site, the Pilot Arm (load capacity 6kg), weighed 2.4kg.
+As the weight reduction of the arm significantly reduces the physical exhaustion of the operator too, the operator could concentrate on the framing and movement of the camera without saying.

 The trend in camera rigs is to reduce operator burden

-Since I often shoot with ENG cameras in addition to Steadicam, a rig that reduces the burden of carrying a camera on your shoulder caught my eye.
+Because I often shoot with ENG cameras in addition to Steadicam, I noticed a rig that reduces the burden of carrying a camera on the shoulder.

-Ergorig is designed like a Steadicam vest.
+The ergorig is designed like a Steadicam vest.
 When carrying a large cinema camera on your shoulder, you need to attach a shoulder pad, but with this rig, you can carry the camera on your shoulder without removing the base plate and without hurting your shoulder.
-When I tried it on, it felt like there was armor cover only on the shoulders.
-In reality, on the set of a drama, it is necessary to seamlessly switch between tripod, crane, and handheld camera settings, and I felt that it was very useful for that.
+When I tried it on, it felt like there was an armor cover only on the shoulder.
+In fact, on the set of a drama, it is necessary to seamlessly change the camera setting between tripod, crane, and handheld, and I felt that it was very useful at that time.

-The Spanish SteadyGum rig uses a monopod leg attached to the V-lock, distributing the weight of the camera to the waist area, reducing the burden on the shoulders.
-The attachment is lightweight and easy to handle when changing batteries and media, so this is a rig that I would like to have.
+Spain’s SteadyGum attaches the legs of a monopod to the V-lock part and distributes the weight of the camera to the waist area to reduce the burden on the shoulder.
+The lightweight equipment and easy handling when changing batteries and media make this a rig that I also wanted to get one of it.

-The former is for film cameras, and the latter is for ENG cameras.
-Both can be rented from equipment rental stores in Japan, so if you’re interested, give them a try.
+The former is for film cameras, the latter for ENG cameras.
+Both can be rented from equipment rental stores in Japan, so if you’re interested, please give them a try.

 Summary

-The development of equipment to reduce the burden on operators has remained unchanged throughout history.
-Most of them are aimed at experienced and skilled camera operators.
-Among them, the development of the Steadicam Volt system seems to be aimed in a different direction.
+The development of equipment to reduce the burden on operators has not changed throughout history.
+Most of it is aimed at experienced and skilled camera operators.
+In this context, I felt that the development of the Steadicam Volt system was aimed in a different direction.

-The day after Cine Gear LA, an event called Stabilizer EXPO was held at the Tiffen headquarters.
-In addition to the equipment exhibits similar to Cine Gear, there was a talk event by Volt operators, making it a real gathering of Steadicam operators.
+The day after Cine Gear LA, an event called Stabilizer EXPO was held at Tiffen headquarters.
+In addition to the equipment exhibition similar to Cine Gear, a talk event was held by Volt operators, making it a true gathering event for Steadicam operators.

-Among the visitors were some young filmmakers who were handling a Steadicam for the first time.
-One of them was given a detailed explanation by the Tiffen staff and was able to test drive the VOLT3.
+But there were some young filmmakers who were handling a Steadicam for the first time.
+One of them took a test flight of the VOLT3 after receiving a detailed explanation from the Tiffen staff.

-He is not blessed with a good physique, and rather, he could be described as delicate.
-Every step he took with the rig on his shoulders was heavy and unsteady.
-However, the instructor continued to cheer him up by saying, “Good!
+He was by no means blessed with a good physique and could even be described as delicate.
+Every step he took with the rig on his back was heavy and unsteady.
+However, the instructor continued to cheer him on, saying, “Good!
 Keep it up!”
-And with the help of VOLT3, his shots were perfectly level and stable, just like a professional operator.
-I felt that this was a great evolution of Steadicam.
+And his shot, helped by VOLT3, was perfectly level and stable, just like a professional operator.
+I felt that this was a big evolution of Steadicam.

-The development of Steadicam helped me 10 years ago, and it still opens the door for young people who want to enter this industry.
-The evolution of Steadicam, which has been awarded the second Academy Scientific and Technical Award since 1976 (for the development of the VOLT system), has taught many people the wonder of moving image shots.
-That was the first thing I felt through the Cine Gear LA Expo.
+The development of Steadicam helped me 10 years ago, and it still opens the door to young people who want to enter this industry.
+Now, 50 years after its launch in 1976, the evolution of Steadicam, which won its second Scientific & Engineering Award (for the development of the VOLT system), has taught many people the fascination of the image of moving shots.
+This was the first thing I felt at Cine Gear LA Expo.

 Originally written in Japanese by Tetsuo “TEZ” Suzuki | Profile